Brad Whitford: Musical contributions and style

 While Joe Perry is Aerosmith's better known guitarist and the band's principal songwriter with Steven Tyler, Whitford has made significant contributions to the band's repertoire over the years.
 This includes co-writing Aerosmith's hit "Last Child" as well as some of Aerosmith's heaviest songs: "Nobody's Fault" and "Round and Round", and playing lead guitar on "Sick as a Dog" and "Back In the Saddle" (on which Perry plays six string bass), "Last Child", and on the ballads "You See Me Crying" and "Home Tonight", "Lord of the Thighs" and "Love in an Elevator".
 The version of "Lord of the Thighs" on their 1978 live album Live!
 Bootleg in particular is perhaps his most famous soloing moment.
 When Aerosmith made their comeback in the late 1980s, Whitford continued to co-write tracks such as "Permanent Vacation" and "Hoodoo/Voodoo Medicine Man", and plays occasional lead guitar on some more recent tracks as well as during many live performances.

 Concerning his lesser role in the band's songwriting process, Whitford has said, "I don't consider myself a terribly prolific writer.
 I can write music with other people if they're better songwriters than I am.
 I really can't create a song.
 It's very difficult to do.
 That's why the people that can do it are very few and far between.
 I'm certainly not that type of a guy.
 More of a guitar player, more of the kind of [guy] who comes up with enough riffs and ideas to write a song.
 But to write lyrics and come up with a melody for it, it won't happen."

 Said Aerosmith lead singer Steven Tyler of the two guitarists, "Joe is self-taught and his playing comes from raw emotion.
 Not that Brad's doesn't, but his style is more schooled."

 Slash, lead guitarist of Guns N' Roses cites Whitford as one of his heaviest influences, stating: "I identified with Joe Perry's image, both soundwise and visually....but I was also totally into Brad Whitford's guitar solos, and he had a more direct influence on the way I play than anybody realizes."

-Lead guitar on Aerosmith records
+Aerosmith

+Guitarist

-Brad Whitford plays lead guitar, co-leads, or plays the guitar solo on the following Aerosmith songs.
+Whitford plays lead guitar, co-leads, or guitar solo on the following Aerosmith songs: